Banno/banno-powerons/open-subshare/REPWRITERSPECS/BANNO.NEWSUBCREATE.V1.POW_v110 readMe.md

 # BANNO.NEWSUBCREATE.V1.POW
 ## v 1.1.0
-This new version incorporates a number of enhancements, and corrections which also required changes tot he corresponding configuration program (BANNO.NEWSUBCREATE.V1.CONFIG).
+This new version incorporates a number of enhancements, and corrections which also required changes to  the corresponding configuration program (BANNO.NEWSUBCREATE.V1.CONFIG).
 This new version...
  - Adds a test mode where up to 10 test accounts will have access to a number of the new enhancements while all other accounts will not.
  - Adds ability for existing name records at the share and/or loan level to be added (copied) to the new Share.
  - Adds error-code descriptions to be passed to the UX for display to the member.
  - Adds  ability to include comment lines in the Group terms and conditions Letter files.